Reception Topics - 2019/20

 Starting school is an exciting but daunting time for everybody.
 This is why we spend the first two weeks of Reception getting used to the new environment and meeting new people.
 The children will play ice - breaker games and go on a treasure hunt to explore their new school grounds.
 Each area in Early Years has exciting opportunities, where children can start their learning journey.
-The following week will be spent looking at Stop, Look, Listen!
-Through art and messy play we will be creating our very own ‘Safety Street’ and thinking of how we can keep safe when out and about.
-Using the hedgehog road safety song we will create our own actions, movements and practise these through role play.
+The following weeks will be spent looking at the Colours of the Rainbow.
+Through art and messy play we will be creating our very own rainbows, mixing colours and creating colour patterns.
+The children will have opportunities to role play, go on colour hunts and make pictures using natural resources in the environment.

 Spring Term (First Half)